Lawrence-Link/PixelUI/README.md

 ## 📜 License

-PixelUI is released under the **GNU General Public License v3.0 (GPL-3.0)**.
+At the BETA stage, PixelUI is released under the GNU General Public License v3.0 (GPL-3.0).
-This means you are free to use, modify, and redistribute PixelUI, but **any derivative work must also be licensed under GPLv3**.
+This means you are free to use, modify, and redistribute PixelUI, but any derivative work must also be licensed under GPLv3.

+For future stable releases, PixelUI is planned to be distributed under the BSD 2-Clause License (BSD v2).

 👉 See the [LICENSE](./LICENSE) file for the full license text, or visit:

 [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)